alexs2112/CPSC471_Spoofy/Tasks.md

     - View songs, albums, artists
     - Add song to playlist
     - Play songs, albums
+    - If the user is a free user they can only access and play advertisements
  - Playlist Page
     - View songs, remove songs
     - Play playlist